MalakAmgad/MoneyTransfareApplicationBankMisrIntern/README.md

 - **Navigation:** The app uses a main navigation file for screens like Sign In, Sign Up, and the Main Screen (which hosts the bottom bar and other services).
 - **Validation:** The app includes robust validation, ensuring all transactions are secure and meet the required conditions.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 We would like to thank our team for their hard work and dedication in building this application.

 ---

 Please follow this README closely to set up and use the Money Transfer App.
-For further assistance, feel free to contact our support team.
+For further assistance, feel free to contact me.
 Enjoy seamless and secure money transfers!